Accounting terms like “cost of sales,” “price of sales,” and “gross profit” make your head swim, don’t they?

 As a point of reference, the term cost of sales (COS) or costs of goods sold (COGS) appear on your income financial statement.
 If you’re like most business owners, you’ll look at your gross profit or profit margin before fixed costs.
-That’s an important number but it’s good to know how the cost of sales factors into calculating gross profit.
-Here’s a brief description that’s easy to understand.
+That’s an important number, but it’s good to know how the cost of sales factors into calculating gross profit.

-Plus, there’s a simple way to calculate cost of sales using a basic formula that’s easy to use.
+There’s a simple way to calculate the cost of sales using a basic formula that’s easy to use.

 How Do You Calculate Cost of Sales?
 Cost of Sales Formula

-Use the following cost of sales formula that includes specific components in order to calculate gross profit.
+Use the following cost of sales formula that includes specific components to calculate gross profit.

 Once you keep on top of the cost of sales, it’s easier to determine pricing.